LIFTINGSAFETY

 3.2.3 Verification of lifting beams with moving parts.

-If the lifting beam is designed to tilt then the manufacturer is responsible for specifying the maximum permissible tilt from the horizontal.
-The beam can be verified through calculation or test, but whichever method is used then it is important that all the criteria specified in 3.3.1 and 3.2.3 are addressed with the beam at an additional 6 degrees to the maximum intended tilt angle.
+If the lifting beam is designed to tilt, then the manufacturer is responsible for specifying the maximum permissible tilt from the horizontal.
+The beam can be verified through calculation or test, but whichever method is used, it is important that all the criteria specified in 3.2.1 and 3.2.2 are addressed with the beam at an additional 6 degrees to the maximum intended tilt angle.

-The devices described above used to hold the movable component of the lifting beam in place under load, must be effective up to 6 degrees from the maximum intended tilting angle permitted for the lifting beam.
-If the devices work using friction then the frictional force should be a least twice friction force is at least twice the force due to the self-weight of the parts and the working load limit for the maximum intended tilting angle plus 6 degrees.
+The devices described above, to hold the movable component of the lifting beam in place under load, must be effective up to 6 degrees above the maximum intended tilting angle.
+If the devices use friction then the frictional force should be at least twice the force due to the self-weight of the parts and the working load limit at the maximum intended tilting angle plus 6 degrees.

-1. Calculation – The calculations should address all the criteria as outlined in section 3.2.1.
+1. 1.
+Calculation – The calculations should address all the criteria as outlined in section 3.2.1.
 However, if the beam can tilt then the analysis should be undertaken with the beam at plus 6 degrees from the maximum intended tilting angle.
-If the devices operate on a friction basis, the calculations shall demonstrate that at least # 2 x times to current standard# the force due to the self- weight of the parts and the working load limit for the maximum intended tilting angle plus 6 degrees.
+If the devices use friction, the calculations shall demonstrate that the frictional force is at least two times the force due to the self-weight of the parts and the working load limit at the maximum intended tilting angle plus 6 degrees.

-With the moving part locked in position by means of its locking mechanism a force equal to # 2 x SWL to current standard # should be applied for a minimum of 1 minute at an angle of 6 degrees in excess of that specified by the manufacturer.
+With the moving part locked in position by means of its locking mechanism, a force equal to two times the WLL should be applied for a minimum of 1 minute at an angle of 6 degrees in excess of the maximum intended angle.
 The test should be carried out in both directions about the horizontal axis for each available locking position.
 If the moving part does not have a predetermined position but locks by friction, the test must be carried out at the two extremes of travel and at one intermediate part.

 3.2.4 Verification of ancillary items.

-Most lifting beams will be fitted with supplementary lifting accessories that are used to connect the lifting beam to the load and/or the lifting appliance.
-Examples of such accessories are typically, slings, swivel hooks, fabricated plate hooks, grabs, clamps, magnets and vacuum lifters.
+Most lifting beams will be fitted with supplementary lifting accessories that are used to connect the lifting beam to the load and / or the lifting appliance.
+Examples of such accessories are typically, slings, grabs, clamps, magnets and vacuum lifters.

 For ancillary equipment that has been bought in, information such as the EC Declaration of Conformity, manufacturer’s certificate and instructions for use and maintenance must be included in the technical file for the beam assembly.
 The instructions for use must be supplied with the beam assembly or incorporated in the beam assembly’s instructions for use and maintenance.

 Other items should be verified in accordance with an appropriate harmonised standard.
-Common standards to consider would be BS EN 13155, BS EN 818 and BS EN 13414.
+Common standards to consider would be BS EN 13155, BS EN 818 series and BS EN 13414 series.

 3.3 Attaching the lifting beam to the crane and load.